 operations.
 The unit excelled, earning the Commanding General Saber Award from General Paul E. Funk for reducing unit misconduct to zero incidents.
 Captain Anthes was selected as the US Army

-Captain Anthes' most recent service was with the 1st Infantry Division Headquarters in Baghdad during Operation Inherent Resolve.
+Captain Anthes ended his overseas service with the 1st Infantry Division Headquarters in Baghdad during Operation Inherent Resolve.
 He was personally selected to serve as the Deputy J4 (Sustainment & Logistics) Officer with the responsibility to sustain and equip Coalition forces against the Islamic State of Iraq and Syria (ISIS).
 Captain Anthes directly led the response of the American, Iraqi, & Kurdish Peshmerga military forces to address the humanitarian emergency assistance to the displaced and sieged minority Yazidi population on Mount Sinjar.
 Captain Anthes arranged 30 airborne missions to deliver lifesaving aid; including food, cooking oil, water, tents, bedding, and blankets- decisively halting a modern day genocide in real time.

 Captain Anthes was the United States' primary logistics advisor to 15 NATO & Coalition nation military partners.
 The Republic of France decorated Captain Anthes for service rendered in combat to their Army, Marines, and their elite GIGN protective service as he accompanied them on missions throughout France’s Operation Chammal.